 - A.(3) The Developer shall provide bicycle lanes as part of the roadway design for the collector facilities within the Project.
 Inclusion of bicycle lanes as part of the roadway design does not mean the lanes themselves must be part of the roadway.
-That is, the lanes must be included in design but may be constructed separately or in separation from the roadway itself. - A.(4) The Developer shall provide adequate sidewalks along all streets and roadways throughout the Project as required by the Manatee County Land Development Code.
+That is, the lanes must be included in design but may be constructed separately or in separation from the roadway itself. - A.(4) The Developer shall provide adequate sidewalks along all streets and roadways throughout the Project as required by the Manatee County Land Development Code. - A.(5) Developer shall work with Manatee County Area Transit (MCAT) on identifying a potential transit stop(s) within the Project.
+At such time that MCAT has established a plan for service to the Project and coordinated needed location(s) for a transit stop with Developer, Developer shall accommodate the requisite stop(s) within the Project.

-- A.(5) Developer shall work with Manatee County Area Transit (MCAT) on identifying a potential transit stop(s) within the Project.
-At such time that MCAT has established a plan for service to the Project and coordinated needed location(s) for a transit stop with Developer, Developer shall accommodate the requisite stop(s) within the Project. - A.(6) Within three years of the effective date of the original Development Order or at the request of the County, an annual monitoring program consisting of peak hour traffic counts at the Project entrances shall be instituted to verify that the projected number of external trips for the Project are not exceeded.
-Counts will continue on an annual basis through Project buildout, and the information shall be supplied in the required Annual Report.
-If an Annual Report is not submitted within thirty (30) days of its due date, or if the Annual Report indicates that the total external trips exceed projected counts for the Project by 15 percent or more, Manatee County shall conduct a Substantial Deviation determination pursuant to Subsection 380.06(19), Florida Statutes.
-This change will be presumed to be a Substantial Deviation.
-The results of the Substantial Deviation determination may also serve as a basis for the Developer or reviewing agencies to request Development Order amendments. - A.(7) The transportation analysis in the ADA was performed without consideration of the potential effects of a Transportation Systems Management ("TSM") program.
-Accordingly, the development thresholds described in Table A may reflect a "worst case" scenario, dependent upon future TSM measures.
+- A.(6) Within three years of the effective date of the original Development Order or at the request of the County, a biennial monitoring program consisting of peak hour traffic counts at the Project entrances shall be instituted to verify that the projected number of external trips for the Project are not exceeded.
+Counts will continue on a biennial basis through Project buildout, and the information shall be supplied in the required Biennial Report.
+If a Biennial Report is not submitted within thirty (30) days of its due date, or if the Biennial Report indicates that the total external trips exceed projected counts for the Project by 15 percent or more, Manatee County shall conduct a review and determine the need for an amendment to the Development Order. - A.(7) The Developer shall seek to further the Transportation Systems Management ("TSM") objectives and Policies set forth in the Florida Transportation Plan by: promoting ride sharing by public and private sector employees with the goal of increasing urban area peak hour automobile occupancy rates through expanded ride sharing efforts and by promoting the use of transit and other high occupancy vehicles with the goal of increasing peak hour occupancy rates.